Stackato-Garage/prezbuzz/README.md

 To get Prezbuzz working, it needs to be deployed, initialized, and then updated on a regular basis.
 This README covers running it on bare hardware (e.g. your workstation) and deploying it to Stackato.
+Prezbuzz can initialize and update itself; this document will explain how.

 ## Prerequisities: